 Alternatively, a more mainstream itinerary can be done incorporating only the Jaipur, Jodhpur and Udaipur areas but with, perhaps, the odd ‘country retreat’ inserted in between.
 There is a delicious ‘Mahout hotel’ at each destination!

 Our South Indian hotels link well across the area, combining Kerala, Karnataka and Tamil Nadu.
 Much of South Kerala is busy but north Kerala, Karnataka and Tamil Nadu remain wonderfully untouched and unexploited and our hotels can be linked together to form a fabulous itinerary.
-Fly into Chennai and travel to Tanjore (Svatma) for some incredible culture and architecture and temple time; and on to Karaikudi (The Bangala) for a ‘foodie’ experience and the chance to get into rural Tamil Nadu and a fascinating area of the state; and on to the wonderful hills and coffee estates of the state with time at Rajakkad Estate.
+Fly into Chennai and travel to Tanjore (Svatma) for some incredible culture and architecture and the chance to get into rural Tamil Nadu and a fascinating area of the state; and on to the wonderful hills and coffee estates of the state with time at Rajakkad Estate.
 A stunning drive then takes you over to Munnar (Windermere Estate) in the Western Ghats for the ‘tea’ and ‘Cardamamom’ Experience before dropping down to Thekkady (Shalimar Spice Garden) for time in the jungle, rafting and spying elephants in the jungle.
 From here one could head over to Cochin and up the coast to Neeleshwar (Neeleshwar Hermitage), India’s finest boutique beach hotel and time in the backwaters on The Lotus (the backwaters up here are so untouched and glorious compared to down south).
 The hotels all fit perfectly together and, when linked, reveal a wonderfully diverse itinerary taking in the backwaters, the jungles and spice area, wildlife, the hills and tea area, the city and the beach.
 Our suggestion would be to explore Tamil Nadu, the hills of South Kerala and then take the train up to Neeleshwar to end on the beach or further explore the backwaters – ideally: Cochin / Backwaters (Purity, Privacy or Discovery) – Kanam (Serenity) – Thekkady (Shalimar Spice Garden) - Munnar (Windermere Estate) – Cochin– Neeleshwar and / or Lotus (fun to do the backwaters up here as well).

 From Munnar (Windermere Estate), it is an easy journey over to Rajakkad which makes an ideal entry point into Tamil Nadu and thence time explore from there - Madurai, Chettinad, Trichy, Tanjore, Pondicherry and Chennai.
 Or explore Tamil Nadu and have a welcome end at Rajakkad for some downtime in the hills before a short flight back to Madras or Bombay and home.